Things to do

 The Sheppey, Godney, 25 mins.
 Bonkers interior with food that’s sometimes pretty good.
 Combine with a visit to Glastonbury Tor or a walk or bike ride on the mercifully flat Levels.
 Westhay Nature Reserve is near.

 The Swan, Wedmore.
-A great restaurant/pub with good food and family friendly.
+Family friendly restaurant/pub with good food.
 30 mins.
-Great interior as well as a nice garden for eating outside.
+Confortable interior as well as a nice garden for eating outside.

 The White Hart, Somerton, 35 mins.
 Excellent sister pub to Wedmore’s Swan.
-Highly recommended and just a bit further on from Clark’s Shopping Village in Street.
+Just a bit further on from Clark’s Shopping Village in Street.
 From there, you can progress to Pitney Farm Shop, selling the best and happiest sausages in Somerset, and on to Julian Temperley’s famous Burrow Hill cider farm and brandy distillery.
 Brown and Forrest is nearby too.

-Bath is a tourist City, so has lots of restaurants for the non-discerning.
+Bath is a tourist city, so has lots of restaurants for the non-discerning.
 For you, we suggest The White Hart at Widcombe as a reliable gastro pub, the café at The Fine Cheese Co and for fine dining, The Circus or Clayton’s Kitchen.
+We also like The Beckford Bottle Shop.

 Bristol is lively in the centre and the containers at Cargo 1, Wapping Wharf are fun.
 Box-E is excellent.
 Whiteladies Road has lots of choices and The Lido in Clifton is a fun setting where you can swim and dine.